 What about garlic?

-absolutely, Specially raw, talk about a double punch.
+absolutely, especially raw, talk about a double punch.
 Onions too? triple the fun!
 I don’t think I ever make a hot sauce without garlic.

 yes, sure you can play with that but Mexican hot sauces are more about the chiles themselves and don’t usually have too many spices.
 Cumin and coriander seeds are common though.
 Again, you know I don’t care much for traditions.
 If you feel you need to add curry powder in there, up to you.

 to your liking.
 Remember my whole spiel about 1% to 3% salinity?… up to you though.